 - You can always give cash and ask me to provide a donation receipt.

-If you still have NO IDEA what to give and it is causing you ANXIETY, click here for some suggested ranges of giving.
+If you are still a bit confused, not sure what to give, and want some more direction click here for some suggested ranges of giving.

 Linda began her study of Buddhist meditation with Jason and Jacquelin Siff of the Skillful Meditation Project (SMP) in early 2000, inspiring a transition from moving meditation and acupuncture to sitting meditation and teaching others to meditate.
-In 2003, she entered SMP’s teacher training program and, along with only a few other people in the US, studies Buddhist Psychology and Philosophy with Jason Siff on multiple intensive retreats each year.
-In this ongoing and life-changing program, meditation practice, theoretical study, and teaching supervision merge to create a unique opportunity to synthesize her own learning and unlearning in meditation practice and teaching.
+In 2003, she entered SMP’s teacher training program.
+As a teacher for SMP, Linda continues her studies in Buddhist Psychology and Philosophy with Jason Siff and other Recollective Awareness Meditation teachers on multiple intensive retreats each year.
+She is currently a member of the SMP Board and Teaching Sangha helping to develop teaching practicums which merge meditation practice, theoretical study, and teaching supervision.
 Linda now exclusively teaches Recollective Awareness Meditation to individuals and groups.

-Over many years of study and practice, Linda has naturally been drawn to exploring the relation between people and their mental, emotional and physical health.
+Before Recollective Awareness and over many years of study and practice, Linda had naturally been drawn to exploring the relationship between people and their mental, emotional and physical healing.
 In 1989, Linda’s interest in Qi Gong and Tai Ji brought her to California to study Taoist philosophy, acupuncture, and herbal medicine at Yo San University, where she earned a Master’s Degree in Traditional Chinese Medicine.
-As a student of Acupuncture, she explored the congruence she saw between movement-meditation and traditional Chinese healing practices.
+As a student of Acupuncture and Qi Gong teacher, she explored the congruence she saw between movement-meditation and traditional Chinese healing practices.
 Later, as a graduate student, Linda produced and appeared in a series of three videos called Discovering Chi: Energy Exercises for the Beginner, Intermediate and Advanced Practitioner.

 Early in her career as an acupuncturist, Linda was fortunate to meet Dr. Tan, a world-renowned acupuncturist, and incorporate his Balance Method into her practice.
 Dr. Tan’s emphasis on palpation, in-depth thinking, and investigation in an acupuncture treatment, rather than implementing memorized point prescriptions, highly influenced Linda’s medical practice and approach to physical and mental healing.